Tamba Kheri

-Tamba Kheri is a village located in Rajgarh of Churu district in the state of Rajasthan, India.
+Tamba Kheri is a village located in Sidhmukh of Churu district in the state of Rajasthan, India.
 As per 2011 Census of India, it has population of 1623 of which 865 are males while 758 are females.
+The village is administered under Sidhmukh tehsil and is part of the Shekhawati region of Rajasthan.
+Agriculture is the primary occupation of the residents of the village.